 Amazon Redshift, a flagship product of the cloud computing platform – Amazon Web Services, is a modern data warehouse product built on a sophisticated warehouse, Massive Parallel Processing architecture, and column-based database architecture.
 The product is highly reliable, scalable, and time & cost-effective in terms of data analysis.
 It eliminates several boring tasks such as taking continuous backup to avoid data loss, database administration tasks, and also encrypts data through its built-in security features.

-What makes Amazon Redshift standout?
+What makes Amazon Redshift stand out?

-Traditional data warehouses need continuous infra upgrades, owing to difficulties in setting up and running data warehouse in short duration abreast increases in the data size.
+Traditional data warehouses need continuous infra upgrades, owing to difficulties in setting up and running data warehouses in a short duration abreast increases in the data size.
 It takes only minutes to create a cluster in Amazon Redshift using the console.
 Amazon Redshift enables a requirement-specific, dynamic scaling of the infrastructure, which in turn has made it a highly reliable and fast performing solution to many companies.

 Traditional data warehouses use row-based database architecture, which curtails the database performances.
 Architects, while querying should take extra care to reduce the time taken, failing which, time taken for a few columns might increase.
 Amazon Redshift uses column-based database architecture to compress the data, free up memory for data analysis, and improve query performance.